-It is important that you lay and treat your flooring in a way that will give you a practical, problem free and beautiful floor that is going to last you a lifetime.
+It is important that you choose, fit and finish your flooring in a way that will give you a practical, problem free and beautiful floor that is going to last you a lifetime.

 More information on Treatex Hardwax Oil can be found here.